ionic-team/stencil-site/src/docs-md/reference/decorators.md

 ## Embedding or Nesting Components

-Components can be composed easily by simply adding the HTML tag to the JSX code.
+Components can be composed easily by adding the HTML tag to the JSX code.
 Since the components are just HTML tags, nothing needs to be imported to use a Stencil component within another Stencil component.

 Here's an example of using a component within another component: